m-vatan/System-Architecture-of-IoT/lab1_instructions.md

 in the breadboard.
 (See the image below or ask me if you're unsure).

 Now we will verify that Arduino IDE has read and write access to the Arduino board.
-On Arduino Create, create a **New Sketch** and paste the code from the file `led.c` available from the folder Lab1.
+In the Arduino IDE, open the Sketch TestLed available from the folder Lab1.

 Verify, upload and save the sketch to the Arduino MKR WiFi 1010 board.
 If everything goes well, you must see a yellow LED blinking on the board.
 You are done for the arduino setup as you verified you can compile and upload an exectable on the board.